Helleborus niger ‘Christmas Rose’

 This year I have plans to plant some Helleborus niger beneath my Cornus sanguinea ‘Midwinter Fire’ where their pure white flowers would contrast beautifully against the blazing red stems of the winter Cornus.

-Helleborus niger is a slow grower, but flowering as it does throughout the coldest months of a French winter makes it not only a beautiful flower to admire whilst most others are cowering underground but also a mecca for emerging solitary bees; a touch of sweetness amongst the drabness of a somber winter garden.
+Helleborus niger is a slow grower, but flowering as it does throughout the coldest months of a French winter makes it not only a beautiful flower to admire whilst most others are cowering underground but also a mecca for early emerging solitary bees and other pollinators; a touch of sweetness amongst the drabness of a somber winter garden.

-I’d love to hear about your favourite February flowers, so please leave your comments in the box below.
+If you have Helleborus growing in your garden, I’d love to know, please do leave your comments in the box below.

 The legend of the Christmas Rose